krishchow/Null-Battleship/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your local machine.

 ### Installing

 1.)
-Download this repo via the '`Clone or download`' button or clone it via the git CLI:
+Download this repo via the `Clone or download` button or clone it via the git CLI:

 ```
 git clone https://github.com/krishchow/Null-Battleship.git